heinerradau/ink.link/README.md

 note to self 31.08.26, 13:33

-welcome whitey, or yellowy or brownie,
+welcome whitey, or blackey or gray

 no matter who you chose to be today,